Dara-Sy/Food-And-Friends/README.md

 Description:

+Animal cafes are popping up in major cities all over the world, to the delight of travelers looking to get their fix of caffeine and cuteness.
+Featuring cats, dogs, woodland creatures and farm animals, these animal cafes offer unforgettable experiences with the world’s cutest baristas.

 - CRUD App List Builder
 - Database that lists animal cafes all around the world
 - Consumers/users can search, save, and add to the list of animal cafes
+- Features include a log in session to save users' activities, such as favoriting a cafe or adding a cafe
+- Users can search up cafes by animal type (ie. Dogs, cats, hedgehogs, etc.)

 Wireframe: